dive4dec/Signaling_server/readme.md

 # Signaling server for jupyterlite
-Dockerfile and Helm chart deploying the signaling server for jupyterlite real time collaboration.
+Dockerfile and Helm chart FOR deploying the signaling server for jupyterlite real time collaboration.

 ## Building and pushing the server image
 Build the docker image using the `dockerfile` in the root folder<br />